AP U.S. History

 We like to have fun in APUSH!
 The course will have a highly interactive password-protected website (interactive rating of 3) where students get to know each other, respond to each other’s work, ask questions, etc. One type of assignment is a group project where students collaborate on researching and answering a question.

 I will post frequent updates on the website as a reminder of assignments.
 Parents are encouraged to check the website regularly for details about course work and student interaction.
 I will also send out a midyear progress report and a final progress report to parents (very useful to show evaluators or to include in a portfolio!).

 Note that there is *not* a specific time when the class meets in a live setting.
 Students are expected to check the website daily and participate regularly, but not at any particular time of day.
 Other than certain optional activities, everything is available around the clock to accommodate different schedules even students living around the world.
 We will, however, organize an (optional) weekly live chat session for review, interaction, and history games.
 Typically I will be available for online "office hours" most weekday mornings for getting questions answered quickly or reviewing material.

 Audit option: Audit students have access to all class materials, including automated multiple-choice quizzes.
 However, they do not participate in assigned discussion topics or group projects and do not receive grades or feedback on any written work.
 Although the regular course is certainly preferable for AP exam preparation and a fun experience, audit could be a good option for those who can handle a more self-directed course.
 Just indicate on the application form that the application is for audit status.

-Registration: The application is available for download below.
+Registration: click here.
 Please email me with any questions.
 Class size is limited and there will be a summer reading assignment, so sign up early!